Jaffna Kings

-Jaffna Kings (யாழ்ப்பாணம் கிங்ஸ்), formerly known as Jaffna Stallions, is a franchise cricket team which plays in the Lanka Premier League (LPL).
-Kings are the current title holder of the tournament.
+Jaffna Kings (யாழ்ப்பாணம் கிங்ஸ்), formerly known as Jaffna Stallions, is a Sri Lankan franchise cricket team which plays in the Lanka Premier League (LPL).
+The Kings are the current title holders of the tournament.

 The team was coached by former Sri Lankan captain Thilina Kandamby.
 Thisara Perera was the team's captain for the first four seasons.

 Franchise history

 2020 season

 The team was owned by a consortium consisting of Sri Lankans and Indians from all over the world including Australia, Canada, France, United Kingdom, and the USA.
 Arnold Anandan and Rahul Sood, creator of Microsoft Ventures M12, were leading the consortium of tech industry leaders from the Pacific Northwest and Silicon Valley.
 Among others, Rahul Sood was cited as a tech leader from the Seattle area who is investing in cricket, where the Jaffna Stallions also announced a global education partnership with Code.org.
 As part of their outreach to the country of Sri Lanka the Jaffna Stallions released a song in partnership with famous artists La Signore, aka Lahiru Perera, and Dinesh Gamage, the song contains lyrics in both Sinhalese and Tamil and it's now trending at the top of the charts in Sri Lanka.

 On 16 December 2020, the team won the inaugural Lanka Premier League Championship.
 The team captain Thisara Perera and Shoaib Malik both played pivotal roles in the win.